Features

 Double progression (target rep range, fixed sets, load increases when the top of the range is hit), linear (fixed load increment per session), RPE (autoregulated load from rate of perceived exertion), percentage (% of estimated 1RM, recalculated per Epley), and wave loading (cycle through intensity blocks).

-Pick one or let your coach configure it per exercise.
+Pick one or let your coach set it per exercise.
 Switch any lift to a different method without rebuilding the program.
-The engine is deterministic — every progression decision is explained: "increased squat to 105 kg because you hit 5 reps at 100 kg twice in a row at RPE ≤ 8."
+Whatever you pick, you get told why the number moved: "increased squat to 105 kg because you hit 5 reps at 100 kg twice in a row at RPE ≤ 8."

 Reactive deload, not calendar deload